tschaffter/docker-dnsmasq/README.md

 ### GitHub tags

 This repository uses [semantic versioning] to track the releases of this project.
-This project uses "non-moving" GitHub tags, that is, a tag will always point to the same git commit id.
+This repository uses "non-moving" GitHub tags, that is, a tag will always point to the same git commit identifier once it has been created.

 ### Docker tags

 The artifact published by this repository is a Docker image.
-Here, the version of the image is aligned with the version of Dnsmasq, not the release versions of this GitHub repository.
-The motivation behind this strategy is that the image tag informs the user on the version of Dnsmasq used.
+The version of the image is aligned with the version of Dnsmasq, not the release versions of this GitHub repository.
+The motivation behind this strategy is that the tag directly informs the user on the version of Dnsmasq that is being deployed.

-The table below describes the image tags created and whether they are moving tags.
+The table below describes the image tags available.

 | Tag name   | Moving   | Description  |
 |---|---|---|